 - Gradually increase movements during shoulder warm-up

-- Pendulum stretching exercises relieve pressure on the rotator cuff; as symptoms improve, the diameter of swing may be increased; progressively add more weight, as shoulder pain improves
+- Pendulum stretching exercises relieve pressure on the rotator cuff; as symptoms improve, the diameter of the swing may be increased; progressively add more weight, as shoulder pain improves

 - Muscle-strengthening exercises can be performed about one to two weeks after doing pendulum stretching exercises; use elastic exercise bands for a variety of arm exercises